funatsufumiya/of-vscode-project-generator-rs/README.md

 - This script loads some of `addon_config.mk` incompletedly (and not load `config.make`).
 If you need more, please modify `.vscode/c_cpp_properties.json` manually after running this script.
 - This script exports environment-dependent settings.
 So I recommend NOT to include `.vscode` directory in your git repository.

+## Note

+Code port from bash into Rust is mainly done by GitHub Copilot.
+Already tested well, but use with care.

 ## License

 WTFPL or 0BSD